Stormwater Utility Program

 So, if the stormwater funding is taken out of the general tax revenue and charged to the people that have and use stormwater infrastructure as a separate user fee, will property taxes go down by that amount

-RH asked about 2 months ago
+RH asked 8 months ago

 Thank you for your feedback.
 The stormwater funding that is proposed to be funded through the Stormwater Utility Program User Fees would be removed from the general tax levy amount required in 2025.
 The 2025 tax levy funding requirements for non-stormwater related services/programs are unknown at this time, therefore it is unknown what property taxes will be in 2025.